 Casein is better to use at night or between training sessions for a more gradual digestion of protein as you sleep or go about your day.

-Both whey protein and casein protein contain a lot of BCAAs that in turn help muscle to grow when combined with exercise.
+Both whey protein and casein protein contain a lot of BCAAs that in turn help to build muscle when combined with exercise.

 One thing to consider when shopping for proteins is the amount of BCAAs per serving.
 This helps speak to the purity and potential effectiveness for recovery of the protein you’re buying.